replicate/cog/docs/redis.md

         "started_at": "2022-09-22T14:31:17Z"
     }

+Additionally, Cog will include in the response any fields which sent as part of the request, including `input` and `webhook`.

 ### Redis responses

 Note: this section documents a deprecated feature, which will be removed in a future version of Cog.